onflow/flow-go/DEVELOPMENT.md

 ### Upgrade Path Eligibility

-- When a feature branch is ready to be merged, it must be determined if the desired upgrade path onto Mainnet.
+- When a feature branch is ready to be merged, the desired upgrade path onto Mainnet must be determined (if any).
 The options are:
     - Height Coordinated Upgrade (HCU)
         - No protocol level breaking changes
         - No state migrations